shifterbit/fraymakers-api-docs/docs/hscript/PseudoClasses.md

 ```

 ### "Attaching" the class to players
-From the perspective of the player being `self` ( you are building a character)
+From the perspective of the player being `self`.

 For the simple example:
 ```haxe